 This leaflet has been produced to provide specific information for those patients with cancer within the pelvic area who have been referred for Computed Tomography (CT) planning prior to their radiotherapy treatment.
 It provides details of preparation required before you attend your CT and treatment appointments.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Why do I need to have an empty rectum and a full bladder?